How To Decouple A Subwoofer From The Floor

 Another way to tame unruly bass is utilizing the high pass filter in your receiver.

-A high pass filter is basically a type of electronic filter that gets rid of a certain frequency depending on what it’s set at.
+A high pass filter is basically an electronic internal part in the receiver that gets rid of a certain frequency depending on what it’s set at.

 It almost acts like a sort of EQ in a way